-Deliciously festive gluten free protein pancakes full of all the good things -- satisfying protein, fiber-filled whole grains, even spinach!
-These are great any time of year, not just for St. Patrick's Day
+Deliciously festive gluten-free protein pancakes full of all the good things with satisfying protein, fiber-filled whole grains, even spinach (that you cannot taste)!
+These colorful green pancakes are a great breakfast any time of year, not just for St. Patrick's Day.

 Ok ok, I know what you're thinking.
 You're thinking "Geez, Meme.
 You've taken these protein pancake things a little too far.
-We know you like them at lot.
+We know you like them a lot.
 And we know you like spinach.
-But Sugar Plum Fairy, you should not combine the two.
-Maybe lay off posting so many pancake recipes while you're at it."
+But Sugar Plum Fairy, you should not combine the two."

 I understand your sentiments, and I appreciate you referring to me as a sugar plum fairy.
 But I just want to stress that THESE ARE SO GOOD.
 I ate the entire batch (not in one sitting, of course) and never noticed any taste of spinach, other than the fact that they are vibrant green in color.